-As he flung his shoes at Bush during a news conference in Iraq.” last month, al-Zaidi yelled, “This is a farewell kiss, you dog.
-This is from the widows, the orphans and those who were killed in
+As he flung his shoes at Bush during a news conference in Baghdad last month, al-Zaidi yelled, “This is a farewell kiss, you dog.
+This is from the widows, the orphans and those who were killed in Iraq.”

 In that spirit, The Indypendent newspaper is offering New Yorkers the chance to give Bush their own farewell kiss by flinging shoes at a large painting of Bush.

-The first opportunity to throw shoes at the Bush portrait will take place on Saturday, January 17, at the Grand Army entrance to .
-A second opportunity will occur on Tuesday, January 20, inauguration day, at the in from 10 AM-1 PM of Union Square in Manhattan from 11 AM-2 PM.
+The first opportunity to throw shoes at the Bush portrait will take place on Saturday, January 17, at the Grand Army entrance to Prospect Park in Brooklyn from 10 AM-1 PM.
+A second opportunity will occur on Tuesday, January 20, inauguration day, at the south side of Union Square in Manhattan from 11 AM-2 PM.

 The Indypendent will provide shoes for throwing, and anyone can try their luck for just $1 a toss.
 One-hundred percent of the proceeds will be donated to groups working to aid the five million Iraqi refugees who have been displaced by the Bush administration’s war.